Collaborative Selling Training

 The traditional approach to selling was largely developed after World War II.
 When the war ended, the demand for consumer goods shot up to an all-time high.
 Consumers were not very sophisticated, so selling techniques centred around this typical scenario, which still persists today.

 Traditional salespeople paid little attention in targeting their markets or planning their sales calls.
-They approached the market as a "numbers game," by delivering a canned pitch to as many prospects as possible in the least amount of time.
+They approached the market as a “negotiation numbers game“, by delivering a canned pitch to as many prospects as possible in the least amount of time.
 Good salespeople began breaking the ice with a little small-talk (and equated small talk with relationship-building).
 Then they delivered razzle-dazzle pitches to wide-eyed, hopefully-receptive prospects.
 There was little if any information gathering.
-Instead, the sales process concentrated on a persuasive pitch, manipulative closing techniques, and the salesperson's skills in managing client objections.
+Instead, the sales negotiation process concentrated on a persuasive pitch, manipulative closing techniques, and the salesperson’s negotiation skills in managing client objections.
 Superstar salespeople were those who had mastered the art of arm-twisting.

 The traditional sales pitch was, by necessity, generic.
 All of the product’s features and benefits had to be covered because salespeople had no way of knowing which features and benefits were applicable.
 It was a true shotgun approach in which salespeople attempted to sell their products to every prospect, regardless of need.
 There was no follow-up after the sale.
 Traditional salespeople moved from one transaction to the next without looking back.
 Sales were viewed as one-time deals.